DanielVesterbaek/launch-control-documentation/docs/source/launch-control-core.rst

 Checking this box will show a Speedometer hovering over the vehicle in the 3D view.
 A Speedometer will also be shown in the Add-on UI.

-The Units can be changed inside the :ref:`user-preferences`.
+The Units can be changed using :ref:`use-impertial-units` inside the Add-on Preferences.

 .. note::
     The Speed is calculated temporally and can only be calculated correctly when the animation is playing forward in real-time.
 Use the "Refresh Speed" Button to force LC to calculate the correct speed at the current frame.